Blog

 Jan 2024

-This blog details how Darktrace DETECT and the Darktrace SOC team were able to help a customer whose network had been compromised via the exploitation of a trusted relationship with one of their partners.
+Discover how Darktrace DETECT and the SOC team responded to a network compromise via a trusted partner relationship with this case study.

 Trusted relationships between organizations and third parties have become an increasingly popular target for cyber threat actors to gain access to sensitive networks.
 These relationships are typically granted by organizations to external or adjacent entities and allow for the access of internal resources for business purposes.1 Trusted network relations can exist between constituent elements of an overarching corporation, IT-service providers and their customers, and even implicitly between IT product vendors and their customers.